-For fixed income allocations, we continue to emphasize a blend of high-quality intermediate bonds coupled with a small allocation to less interest rate-sensitive sectors such as bank loans or high-yield bonds for suitable investors.
-Though near-term policy hopes have faded somewhat, positive longer-term expectations continue to drive expensive valuations across spread sectors like investment-grade corporates, high yield, and emerging market debt (EMD).
+For fixed income allocations, we continue to emphasize a blend of high-quality intermediate bonds coupled with a small allocation to less interest-rate-sensitive sectors such as bank loans or high-yield bonds for suitable investors.
+Public discussion of tax reform could lead to some volatility in investment-grade and high-yield corporate bonds in the near-term.
+A cap on interest deductibility for companies could lead to less issuance and potentially provide some support for prices if enacted, though it could also increase the tax burden for highly leveraged firms in the high-yield market.
 We maintain a cautious approach with credit-sensitive areas of the market, but a "coupon-clipping" environment may still aid suitable investors.